 Sometimes hard to track down and often difficult to get a straight answer out of, getting Leroy Brisk to take a break is a challenge.
 One can not tie him down or classify him.
 With heavy influences from the “new wave” and techno bands of the 1980s, punk rock, jazz and hip-hop, Leroy Brisk creates sounds that defy pigeon-hole classifications.
 Is it Ambient?
 Sometimes.
 Is it Techno?
 Not necessarily.
 Is it Downtempo Electronica?
 Perhaps.
 Is it different?
 Very possibly.

 You may have seen him and never realized it.
-You might find him walking around mid-town Manhattan or the financial district, reading a book while listening to Orbital, Underworld, and the Chemical Brothers by the water fountain in Sydney’s Hyde Park, exploring the Jenolan Caves near Eastern Australia’s Blue Mountains, walking in the rain with a lover at the Bronx Zoo, viewing paintings at the National Art Gallery in Reykjavik (Já, Já, Ekki taka myndir), piloting a Cessna 172 around New England, installing network wiring in an office, walking laps around Stamford’s Cove Island Park, performing last-minute installation checks at the Mayo Clinic Hospital in Phoenix (well, technically North Scottsdale), standing next to you on the 4 or 5 subway car to or from the Wall Street station, deploying new computers and monitors in school classrooms or in the offices of a major wealth-management corporation, moving seating locations and installing new widescreen monitors in the office of a major multinational insurance corporation, installing the network and Point-of-Sale system in pre-paid wireless stores, providing desk-side computer and printer support in the offices and labs of a global biopharmaceutical corporation, sitting next to you on the semi-express Metro-North train into or out of Grand Central Terminal, unpacking and installing enterprise-level printers at the newly renovated headquarters of a multinational food, snack and beverage corporation, waiting for a connecting flight out of Dallas-Fort Worth, O’Hare, Detroit Metro or Reagan National, overseeing the construction and fitting-out of a 50-foot steel trawler in southwest Michigan, grocery shopping at Costco, removing malware from your computer, working behind-the-scenes at Madison Square Garden, enjoying a Björk/Sigur Rós concert in Coney Island, providing support and training for the back-office computer in your convenience store, or just waiting in line at a movie.
+You might find him walking around mid-town Manhattan or the financial district, reading a book while listening to Orbital, Underworld, and the Chemical Brothers by the water fountain in Sydney’s Hyde Park, exploring the Jenolan Caves near Eastern Australia’s Blue Mountains, walking in the rain with a lover at the Bronx Zoo, viewing paintings at the National Art Gallery in Reykjavik (Já, Já, Ekki taka myndir), piloting a Cessna 172 around New England, installing network wiring in an office, walking laps around Stamford’s Cove Island Park, performing last-minute installation checks at the Mayo Clinic Hospital in Phoenix (well, technically North Scottsdale), crushed next to you on the 4 or 5 subway car to or from the Wall Street station, deploying new computers and monitors in school classrooms or in the offices of a major wealth-management corporation, moving seating locations and installing new widescreen monitors in the office of a major multinational insurance corporation, installing the network and Point-of-Sale system in pre-paid wireless stores, providing desk-side computer and printer support in the offices and labs of a global biopharmaceutical corporation, sitting next to you on the semi-express Metro-North train into or out of Grand Central Terminal, unpacking and installing enterprise-level printers at the newly renovated headquarters of a multinational food, snack and beverage corporation, waiting for a connecting flight out of Dallas-Fort Worth, O’Hare, Detroit Metro, Atlanta, Charlotte or Reagan National, overseeing the construction and fitting-out of a 50-foot steel trawler in southwest Michigan, grocery shopping at Costco, removing malware from your computer, working behind-the-scenes at Madison Square Garden, enjoying a Björk/Sigur Rós concert in Coney Island, providing support and training for the back-office computer in your convenience store, or just waiting in line at a movie.

 In June 2003, Leroy Brisk met a bright, talented, and energetic young Ecuadorian woman from Sydney, Australia.
 In the realm of cinema, she would be the stock character known as the Manic Pixie Dream Girl — A quirky, playful, and free-spirited woman who sweeps in to inspire the brooding male character and change his life.